Purpose Driven Immortality

 a thousand years?
 Phooey.

 Fortunately, thanks to a bit of Applied Phlebotinum

 This trope is when someone is given an extended lifespan in order to accomplish a particular task.
 Until the task is accomplished, the character is immortal, but once it is, the character either dies or goes back to an ordinary lifespan.
-Usually, this is a source of relief for the character, because Who Wants to Live Forever?
+Sometimes this is source of relief for the character because Who Wants to Live Forever?

 Ghosts with Unfinished Business